 Your job is to show up for the work.
 And that means putting pen to page or fingers to keyboard.
 Anything else is not the work.
 If you're having a hard time getting started, set a timer -- my favorite get-writing tool and one I (an experienced writer) use often.

 “Just wanted to say thank-you to Beth and Ezra – I have really enjoyed your course. … I especially enjoyed the daily tasks, which allowed me to take time and really delve into my characters' motivations and conflicts."

 — Triana Willard, author of Autumn Magic

-As a Master NLP Practitioner, Certified Creativity Coach, and experienced speaker and teacher, Beth Barany has helped authors get their books written, edited and published for over 15 years, as well as guided them in effectively marketing and selling their work.
-Five of her clients' books have been best-sellers.
-Sign up for her newsletter and receive her free Writer's Motivation Mini-Course at her blog for writers, Writer's Fun Zone.
+As a Master NLP Practitioner, Certified Creativity Coach, and experienced speaker and teacher, Beth Barany has helped authors get their books written, edited and published for over 20 years, as well as guided them in effectively marketing and selling their work.
+Sign up for her newsletter and receive her free Writer Discovery Mini-Course at her blog for writers, Writer's Fun Zone.